Table of Contents

 - Even with my very positive experiences with Ikea furniture, I probably wouldn’t tempt fate and buy a bed that multiple people have said the leg broke off of.
 Especially when I remember my dog likes to sleep half under the bed.

-Ikea King Bedframes With Storage Options
+Ikea King Bedframes WITH Storage

-It comes in white, gray, black and a stained wood veneer finish.
+The malm headboard and bed comes in white, gray, black and a stained wood veneer finish.
 It’s simple and can go in any room

 The cheapest option with no storage at all is $229 and goes as high as $489 depending on how many storage drawers and whether or not you purchase a slatted base.
+Here’s an Ikea MALM hack…pick one of their Ikea MALM dressers for storage instead!

 Hemnes is a handsome, structured bed.
 It’s no nonsense.
 Very straight, up and down.